AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-tutorial.md

    Your basic zoom viewer is now complete.

-   This viewer tutorial touches on the fundamentals of what the Scene7 Viewer SDK provides.
+   This viewer tutorial touches on the fundamentals of what the Dynamic Media Viewer SDK provides.
 As you work with the SDK you can use the various standard components to easily build and style rich viewing experiences for your target audiences.